 Almost every business has waste and/or recycling expenses.
 These costs can add up dramatically at high volume or multi-location businesses.
 Furthermore, these costs have been rising at one of the highest rates per the government statistics.

 As a result, waste haulers are relying more on ancillary charges to boost their bottom line.
 A litany of fees can dot even the simplest of waste bills.

 These fees can range from: fuel, environmental, overage, extra yardage, container maintenance, recycle recovery charges, franchise fees, delivery, exchange, swap out, snapshot, regulatory cost recovery, etc. The list goes on.

 Changes to recycling markets in recent years have also drastically changed the cost structure and landscape.

-Determining what fees, costs, services and recycling programs are valid and necessary for your business will help drive down costs in this expense category.
+A waste management audit will determine what fees, costs, services, and recycling programs are valid and necessary for your business in order to help drive down costs in this expense category.

 Think of a utility audit as forensic accounting applied to your natural gas, water, sewer, and electric bills.
 There are hundreds of tariffs and calculations that go into arriving at what your costs are each month.
 How do you know which ones are right and what you should be paying?

 Furthermore, any time there is a human involved there is a chance for an error.
-In our experience we’ve found that over 95% of business have at least one invoice that contains a billing error.
+In our experience, we’ve found that over 95% of businesses have at least one invoice that contains a billing error.
 This can result in significant refunds as well as large and ongoing monthly savings.